 Maintaining positive cash flow while also turning a profit is never easy - but disorganized, unreconciled, unbalanced books only make the job that much more difficult.
 Moreover, sustainable business growth is only possible when your accounts are up to date and in order.

-Not only do accurate financial records contribute to more profitable decisions, streamlining your bookkeeping processes by adopting digital tools, outsourcing to a professional - or both – will help keep your business compliant with tax laws and governmental regulations.
+Not only do accurate financial records contribute to more profitable decisions, but streamlining your bookkeeping processes by adopting digital tools, outsourcing to a professional - or both – will help keep your business compliant with tax laws and governmental regulations.

 Let’s consider a few of the ways that outdated bookkeeping practices could be preventing you from achieving greater success with your business.
 Are you: